 Tuileries Garden contributed by Elisa from World in Paris

 The Tuileries Garden is one of the best gardens to visit in Paris.
-It is located in the 1 st district of Paris, next to the Louvre Museum, with metro line 1 (Tuileries and Concordo stations) stopping right in front of the two main entrances.
+It is located in the 1 st district of Paris, next to the Louvre Museum, with metro line 1 (Tuileries and Concordo stations).
+It stops right in front of the two main entrances.

 The Tuileries Garden is the oldest public garden in Paris.
 Queen Marie de Médicis commissioned it in the 16th century to decorate the surroundings of her new-built Tuileries Palace.
-Today, the Tuileries Garden is one of the locals’ favorite places for a stroll and the perfect place for a break after a busy morning visiting the Louvre Museum.
+Today, the Tuileries Garden is one of the locals’ favorite places for a stroll.
+It’s the perfect place for a break after a busy morning visiting the Louvre Museum.

-In addition to a wide variety of trees, plants, and beautiful parterres decorated with seasonal flowers, the Tuileries Gardens have two café-terraces, a traditional carousel, and two interesting museums, the Orangerie and the Jeu de Paume.
+In addition to a wide variety of trees, and beautiful parterres decorated with seasonal flowers, the Tuileries Gardens have two café-terraces.
+A traditional carousel, and two interesting museums, the Orangerie and the Jeu de Paume join the game.
 On the garden’s eastern edge, the circular pond is invaded by a fleet of wooden ships piloted by kids.

 Fontainebleau Château Gardens contributed by Kenny Chow from Knycx Journeying

-Fontainebleau is a popular getaway destination among the locals and a perfect day trip for travelers because of its locations, natural forest, and historic value.
-The town is only a 45-minute train ride away from Central Paris; if not, rent a car so you can explore the area at your own pace.
+Fontainebleau is a popular getaway destination among the locals.
+It’s also a perfect day trip for travelers because of its locations, natural forest, and historic value.
+The town is only a 45-minute train ride away from Central Paris.
+If not, rent a car so you can explore the area at your own pace.

-The Château de Fontainebleau is a UNESCO World Heritage Site that is a hidden gem in Paris backyard.
-This is a must-see location as it was extravagantly decorated through centuries, served as the imperial residences of a number of French Kings from Louis VII to Napoleon III.
-It was considered one of their favorites because of the historic forest and beautifully crafted Italian Renaissance garden outside the palace.
+The Château de Fontainebleau is a UNESCO World Heritage Site, that is a hidden gem in Paris backyard.
+The castle was extravagantly decorated through centuries, served as the imperial residences of a number of French Kings from Louis VII to Napoleon III.
+It was one of their favorites because of the historic forest and beautifully crafted Italian Renaissance garden outside the palace.

 The garden is open to the public for free all year round.
-The English Garden (the Pine Garden) was built during the reign of Francois I, consisting a number of small gardens, and redesigned before the remodeling by Hurtault under Napoleon I – the garden features beautiful landscaping, ornamental rocks, exotic trees, and winding pathways.
-To the end of the garden, the Grand Parterre is the largest French-style formal garden in Europe with 45,000 flowering plants, and a 1200 meters long canal which prolongs the perspective of the view.
+The English Garden (the Pine Garden) was built during the reign of Francois I. It consists of several small gardens, which were redesigned before the remodeling by Hurtault under Napoleon I. The garden features beautiful landscaping, ornamental rocks, exotic trees, and winding pathways.
+To the end of the garden, the Grand Parterre is the largest French-style formal garden in Europe.
+More than 45,000 flowering plants, and a 1200 meters long canal create the stuning perspective of the view.

 Garden of Diane, Château Chenonceau contrubuted by Monique from Trip Anthropologist

 In the 16th Century, the King of France (who was married to Catherine de Medici) gave his mistress a castle.
-Château Chenonceau is in the heart of the Loire Valley, outside the village of Chenonceau and was gifted to Diane de Poitiers.
+Château Chenonceau is in the heart of the Loire Valley, outside the village of Chenonceau.
+It was gifted to Diane de Poitiers.

 Diane extensively built and renovated the château and added a large garden, known today as the Garden of Diane.
 It was designed in the French style of the day and is laid out in a formal style.
 It lies beside the River Cher, as Diane built a long gallery extending from the château across the river.